martindbp/merkl/README.md

 36
 ```

-No function body is executed before `.get()` is called on a Future.
+No function body is executed before `.eval()` is called on a Future.
 Instead a graph is built and each Future is
 assigned a hash that uniquely identifies its future value.
 If the code or input values change, then the
 output Future hashes also change.
 These hashes are then used to find cached results.